lendradxx/lendradxx/README.md

 - 😄 Pronouns: He
 - 🔭 I'm currently working on MySelf
-- 🤔 I’m looking for help with popularity
+- 🤔 I’m looking for help with idea
 - 🎯 Life goals: be a successful person
 - 🌱 I'm currently learning C, GTK, and CMake